 - What did you learn in your military career that is relevant and valuable to the hiring manager?
 If you worked as a head cook in the Navy, for instance, you might have been responsible for budgeting costs, allocating resources and managing shifts of multiple employees.
 That would be interesting and important to someone hiring for a project management position where financial and employee costs had to be monitored and measured.

 - What is it about you that made you successful in your military career?
-Often I find that veterans are hesitant to talk about their specific accomplishments and successes.
+I often find that veterans are hesitant to talk about their specific accomplishments and successes.
 The hiring manager needs to hear what you did that stands out.
-Your civilian competitors are able to do this!
+Your civilian competitors do this.
 Instead of saying "we" for every success or achievement you attained, try inserting "I" to highlight your role and participation in the effort.
 Explain what made you successful and how that accomplishment is tied to your personal values and goals.

 Instead of hiding your military service, use that experience to make the case that you are the ideal candidate for the civilian opportunity.
 Your service to this country is something to be proud of, and hiring managers sometimes just need to understand the significance of your time in the military in order to relate your background to the needs of the job for which they are hiring.